Navigating Your Career Aspirations

 Step 3: Establishing a Career Plan

-At the end of each career planning, personal development actions such as workshops, e-learnings, learning through audio/video resources, learning by doing, coaching, mentoring, project work, attachments or committee assignments etc. have to be considered.
+At the end of each career planning, personal development actions have to be considered.
+This could involve workshops, e-learnings, learning through audio/video resources, learning by doing, coaching, mentoring, project work, attachments or committee assignments etc.

 Nadia has, together with her supervisor, selected a list of development activities that will certainly help her to close competency gaps now and for future positions.
 With a documented plan agreed together with the supervisor, Nadia is now motivated and can use the plan to navigate her learning and growth with the organisation; as for the supervisor, it serves as a good reference for on-going performance coaching and development dialogue to aid her growth in work and life.